parapluu/lock_benchmarking/README.md

 ### Other locks ###

-Other locks that can be found in the repository are TATAS, MCS, CLH, Ticket-lock, partitioned ticket lock etc.
+Other locks that can be found in the repository are TATAS, MCS, CLH, ticket-lock, partitioned ticket lock, etc.

 ### Requirements ###